Monday, 26 August 2024

 Aha!
 But then, a couple of years or so ago, I saw a Fred figure for sale on eBay.
 At first I wasn't interested, as he was pretty beat up and I already had a better one.
 However, as I looked at the seller's photos, I began to feel sorry for Fred and decided to buy him just so I could restore him to something resembling his former glory.
 So that's what I did, and now I have two Freds to accompany me in however much is left of my journey through life.
 I had to repair his nose, which had a bit missing, and to clean him up and restore him to a presentable condition as befits his status as a marker of my youth, and I think I did a pretty good job.

 I've included some of the seller's photos (below) to give you an idea of just how poorly he was, alongside some of my own to present him as he appears now.
 If you stayed to the end of this post, feel free to leave a comment telling my what a good job I did - or even just to tell me I'm as mad as a box of spiders.
-(I'll let you into a little secret - I knew that anyway.)
+(I'll let you in on a little secret - I knew that anyway.)

 And just so my other Fred doesn't feel neglected, that's him below in his Flivver.
 The box is a repro I made from an original one for the battery-operated version, though mine is friction-drive.

-Sunday 18 August 2024
+Sunday, 18 August 2024

 The Complete SPARKY #1 From 1965...
 (Updated)